BakkerGames/GRIF/DETAILS.md

 When matching succeeds, a CommandKey is returned.
 This is the script key for the proper command to be run.
 It is stored in the dictionary as "command.verb" or "command.verb.noun" using the verb and noun identified above.
 It must exist for this routine to succeed.

-If a noun is entered but the command is not found, three special commands will be checked to see if they are in the dictionary for this verb.
-Avoid using more than one of these for each verb.
+If a noun is entered but the command is not found, these special wildcard commands will be checked to see if they are in the dictionary.
+Avoid using more than one of these for a verb.

 ```
 "command.<verb>.#" will match any noun which is an integer number.